 Books & Gifts

 There’s a reason Powell’s City of Books is universally loved by locals and visitors alike.
 The iconic, independently owned bookstore is larger than most city libraries, occupying five floors and an entire city block.
-Among the nine color-coded rooms, on-site coffee shop and huge assortment of locally made gifts, even Kindle converts can go gaga.
+Among the nine color-coded rooms, on-site coffee shop and a huge assortment of locally made gifts, even Kindle converts can go gaga.
 Not far away, Oblation Papers & Press also defies the digital world with a unique selection of timeless cards, journals and letterpress gifts.

 Find stylish women’s clothing from local designers at Garnish Apparel.
 Overwhelmed by all the choices?
 Knowledgeable staff guide shoppers through a personalized shopping experience.

 Within a block of each other — and of Powell’s — you’ll find both an expansive outpost of Philadelphia-based Anthropologie, which offers boho-chic women’s clothing and home goods, and J. Crew sister brand Madewell.

 Athletic & Outdoors

-The Pearl is packed with outdoors outfitters, including national retailers like Filson, The North Face and REI.
+The Pearl is packed with outdoor outfitters, including national retailers like Filson, The North Face and REI.
 New Zealand-based Icebreaker, which crafts base layers and more from merino wool, has its North American headquarters here.

 Women can stock up on workout wear at two stores located in the same block of Northwest Couch Street.
 Next door, national brand Athleta stocks a full range of gear and offers free fitness classes.
 Two blocks away, Lululemon Athletica trades in yoga gear for women and men.